locationtech/geomesa/docs/user/datastores/query_planning.rst

     log4j.category.org.locationtech.geomesa.index.utils.Explainer=TRACE

-Instead of passively logging, you can also generate explain logging explicitly without executing a query.
+Instead of passively logging, you can also generate explain logging without executing a query.
 Given a GeoMesa data store and a query, use the following method:

 .. code-block:: scala